unix/v-decorators/README.md

 ### Documentation

-- @Decorators.AutoCatch(catchMode)
+- @Decorators.AutoCatch(catchMode?: string)

     **params:**
     - None, default. same as 'log',
-    - catchMode: 'error'. print error with console.error,
+    - 'error': print error with console.error,
-    - catchMode: 'log'. print error with console.log.
+    - 'log': print error with console.log.
-    - catchMode: 'slient'. no error message will be displayed.
+    - 'slient': no error message will be displayed.
-    - catchMode: `${functon_name}`, string. specify a function to handle errors.
+    - `${functon_name}`: specify a function to handle errors.

     **desc:**
-    help you automatically catch possible errors in async function, no `try ... catch` is required to use the function at any time. before use:
+    help you automatically catch possible errors in async function, no `try ... catch` is required to use the function at any time.

+    before use:
     ```
       methods: {